timothepearce/laravel-time-series/README.md

 ## About

-Laravel Quasar provides an API to create and maintain data projections (statistics, aggregates, time series, etc.) from you Eloquent models.
+Laravel Quasar provides an API to create and maintain data projections (statistics, aggregates, time series, etc.) from your Eloquent models.

 ## Documentation